Developer(s) – Intelligent Systems

 Storyline – 6.5/10

 Whilst the game does depart from many of the typical settings of a Mario game and introduces a handful of new characters, the plot is not so unique overall, unfortunately.
 Mario, Peach, and Toad receive a letter of a paper Toad drained of color sent to them from a region called Prism Island.
 They decide to investigate; only to find the main town deserted.
-They come across an anthropomorphic paint can named Huey, who explains that the fountain he was found in is powered by six stars called the Big Paint stars that provide Prism Island with color.
-The party later discover that Bowser is draining the island of color in order to enhance his own power.
+They come across an anthropomorphic paint can named Huey.
+He explains that the fountain he was found in is powered by six stars called the Big Paint Stars that provide Prism Island with color.
+The party later discovers that Bowser is draining the island of color in order to enhance his own power.
 Mario and the company resolve to restore the Big Pain stars and thus put an end to Bowser’s plan.
-At first, the plot seemed like a breath of fresh air compared to other Mario games about 5 hours in, but then, they throw in the whole Peach gets kidnapped thing seemingly for the sake of it.
-As it happens, they also sneak in a fourth-wall joke about no one could have expected it to happen, which is part of the reason why I can bring myself to not punish the game too much for it.
-There are also references to older Mario games all over the place in some dialogue spoken by some of the more obscure characters, which keep things relatively interesting.
-But overall, I found the story was about the only thing that I found to be wanting whilst playing this game.

 Originality – 7.5/10